bruab/bruab.github.io/videos.md

 I decided to make all my YouTube videos "Unlisted"—meaning, you cannot find me on YouTube.

-This is in part because I believe it's only a matter of time until the entire platform is [enshittified](https://pluralistic.net/2023/01/21/potemkin-ai/#hey-guys), and in part as part of a commitment to simplify my life by _not_ trying to game their algorithm, win subscribers, etc.
+This is in part because I believe it's only a matter of time until the entire platform is [enshittified](https://pluralistic.net/2023/01/21/potemkin-ai/#hey-guys), and in part as a commitment to simplify my life by _not_ trying to game their algorithm, win subscribers, etc.

 I do make videos, though!
 Here they all are, from most recent to oldest.